Always Greener: Cancellation

 On 6 July 2003, Seven's Director of Programming and Production, Tim Worner announced the renewal of Always Greener saying: "Always Greener is an important program for Seven.
 We see it as a key franchise for us, a program we believe will continue to build in its third season."
 Then in September, the decision was reversed.
 News was broken to cast and crew as the first script meetings for the new series were already being held.

-Rumours were that the cancellation was due to falling ratings.
+The cancellation was rumoured to be due to falling ratings.
 The show began with over 2 million viewers in 2001, but ratings never recovered from the disastrous decision to début the second season in the low rating Easter period of 2002 – Against stronger competition in both '60 Minutes' and 'Big Brother'.
 In 2002 the show moved from Sunday to Monday and then back to Sunday by 2003.
 Always Greener was rating around 1.0 million when cancelled.
 However, Seven cited "cost management" as the reason for dropping the series.

-At the time, Worner was reported as saying that the decision was purely based on cost, because the 22 episodes were to cost $10 million, and he said that was far too much.
+At the time, Worner was reported as saying that the decision was purely based on cost, because the 22 episodes were to cost $10 million, which he said was far too much.

 In late 2005 Seven aired reruns of the show in the early morning 9:30am timeslot and again in Seven's popular reruns timeslot at 12:00pm.
-Presently it airs sporadically on Universal Channel.
+Presently, it airs sporadically on Universal Channel.